Solving stinks

 Ammonia build up

 Cloth nappies can start to smell if the wee is not being cleaned out of them properly (ammonia build up).
-This smell happens when a baby wees in a clean nappy.
+This is smelt when a baby wees in a clean nappy.
+A nappy storage basket should not be "smelt" in a room.
 It`s very distinct and must be dealt with asap, not left.
 It`s caused by something amiss in the wash routine.
 Go through the checklist below to identify the cause, then correct it.
 Nappies must be "stripped" with chemical or oxygen bleach to get rid of the ammonia.
+This is easy and safe.

 Wash routine checklist